xuanvu57/baseArch/BaseArch.Infrastructures/BaseArch.Infrastructure.Serilog/ReadMe.md

 # Sensitive data

-When you add the ***HttpRequestResponseLoggingMiddleware*** to log data from HttpRequest and HttpResponse, it may contain the sensitive data and you need to mask, remove or tokenize them within your logs
+When you add the `HttpRequestResponseLoggingMiddleware` to log data from `HttpRequest` and `HttpResponse`, it may contain the sensitive data and you need to mask, remove or tokenize them within your logs

 It provide a default destructing policy to masked your sensitive data during destructing objects